mlatcl/mlatcl.github.io/_people/francisco-vargas.md

 title: Francisco Vargas
 description: PhD Student, Cambridge University
 featured_image: /assets/uploads/francisco.png
-biography: >-
-  Francisco is a PhD student in the Computer Laboratory, focusing on topics at the interface of stochastic control and inference.
-His research is predominantly applied and experimental with a particular interest in data assimilation across the natural sciences.
-Some of the main themes he has recently been interested in learning about / exploring include:

-  \- Gaussian Processes

-  \- Filtering in SDEs (Kalman-Bucy Filter)

-  \- Dynamic / Entropic Optimal Transport (Schrodinger Bridges)

-  \- Stochastic Control (HJB Equation)

-  \- Computational Bayesian Inference

-  \- Grey Box models (Semi mechanistic modelling / Data assimilation)

-  \- Signal Processing / Kernel Methods

-  \- ML approaches to formal langauge generation and verification
+biography: Francisco is a PhD student in the Computer Laboratory.
+He is Interested in the duality between optimisation and sampling with a focus on applications.
+In particular,  exploring stochastic control based methodologies (e.g. Schrödinger Bridges) in practical contexts such as Bayesian machine learning as well as generative modelling, for example developing better samplers for Bayesian Deep Learning.
+Overall, he aims to focus on dynamical formulations of different learning tasks to explore physically motivated efficient algorithms, always keeping the practical/application component as the main focus.
 publications:
   - solving-schrödinger-bridges-via-maximum-likelihood
+  - bayesian-learning-via-neural-schrödinger-föllmer-flows
+  - exploring-the-linear-subspace-hypothesis-in-gender-bias-mitigation
+  - adversarial-concept-erasure-in-kernel-space
+  - efficient-representations-for-privacy-preserving-inference
 ---